Luke Jensen

 Luke Jensen (born June 18, 1966) is an American former professional tennis player and Grand Slam doubles champion.
 Jensen won the 1993 French Open Doubles title with his younger brother Murphy Jensen.

-He attended the University of Southern California from 1986–87 and earned singles All-American honors both years (doubles in 1987).
+He attended the University of Southern California from 1986 to 1987 and earned singles All-American honors both years (doubles in 1987).
 He began working for ESPN as a tennis analyst in 1994.
-Jensen compiled a 106-57 record in seven and a half seasons as the head coach of the Syracuse Orange women's tennis team.
+Jensen compiled a 106–57 record in seven and a half seasons as the head coach of the Syracuse Orange women's tennis team.
 Jensen worked with his brother as the touring pro, tennis director and tennis pro emeritus at the Sea Island Resort until 2016.

 Tennis career

 Jensen attended East Grand Rapids High School, winning the Michigan state singles championship in 1983, and graduating in 1985.

 Juniors

 As a junior Jensen reached the No. 1 junior world ranking in both singles and doubles in 1984.